 - Functional Mobility Assessment and Treatment – Using assessment tools to determine restrictions in normal joint mobility and giving guidance to help increase passive and active range of motion.

-Simon and Derek bring a unique approach to the chiropractic profession.
-With post-graduate certifications in multiple soft-tissue modalities along with a patient-centered approach to care, they both like to work with the patient to get the most out of treatment.
+Simon, Derek and Caeden bring a unique approach to the chiropractic profession.
+With post-graduate certifications in multiple soft-tissue modalities along with a patient-centered approach to care, they like to work with the patient to get the most out of treatment.